EU jurisdiction · Managed CI/CD · Security-scanned actions

 Schrems II

-EU case law has made lawful data transfer to US-controlled tooling a question their legal teams now ask in writing.
+EU case law has made data transfer to US-controlled tooling something the buyer's legal team asks about in writing, and expects an answer for.

 US CLOUD Act

 US-parented providers can be subject to US legal process even when data sits on European disks.
-The question on the form is jurisdiction, not the data centre's address.
+The questionnaire asks about jurisdiction, not the data centre's postcode.

 NIS2 · DORA

-Regulated clients have to account for their suppliers' security posture.
-Your toolchain shows up in their audit — so it has to hold up.
+Regulated buyers have to account for their suppliers' security posture.
+Your toolchain shows up in their audit, so it has to hold up.

 The differentiator

-The actual line items that stall agency deals with regulated clients — and what BorgMark lets you write in the box.
+The actual line items that stall deals with regulated buyers, and what BorgMark lets you write in the box.

 01 Where is source code and build data stored?